-Procedures for maintaining a Christian, well-disciplined environment in the school may include detention or suspension.
+Procedures for maintaining a Christian, well-disciplined environment in the school may include restorative actions within the Grace community, detention or suspension.
 Upon recommendation of the principal, the Elementary Education Committee may expel a student guilty of serious misconduct.

 Communicating about behavior problems